 For your next pedicure…

 The American Podiatric Medical Association suggests scheduling your pedicure appointment first thing in the morning as the instrument and footbaths are typically cleanest towards the beginning of the day.
 In addition to scheduling an early morning appointment, ask the receptionist how much time is usually permitted between appointments—remember that pedicure disinfectants require a minimum of 10 minutes to work on soaking instruments.

 Refrain from shaving your legs before having a pedicure.
 Experts warn against using hair removal creams or waxing your legs and feet in addition to shaving during the 24 hours before you receive a pedicure.
 Hair removal can cause cuts or minor abrasions that you aren’t able to notice and such tiny openings in the skin’s surface might allow bacteria or fungus to penetrate.
 If you are scheduled for laser hair removal in Boca Raton, make sure your appointment is well over 24 hours prior to your pedicure.

 Don’t hesitate to politely ask about the salon’s disinfecting procedures concerning sterilizing the foot baths and presoaked instruments.
 Pedicure footbaths and instruments that are not efficiently disinfected could shelter bacteria and fungus that may lead to potential foot infections.
 You may also ask questions about the salon’s disinfecting techniques over the phone when scheduling the appointment, but sometimes it helps to see things for yourself.

 During Your Pedicure

-The days and weeks following your pedicure, be on a look for any sign of infection such as red, swollen or itchy skin.
+In the days and weeks following your pedicure, be on a look for any sign of infection such as red, swollen, or itchy skin.
 If you do suspect you have an infection, visit Dr. Schoenhaus as soon as possible.